thunderbird/thunderbird-android/docs/architecture/README.md

 - **🔬 Unit Tests**: Test individual components in isolation
 - **🔌 Integration Tests**: Test interactions between components
 - **📱 UI Tests**: Test the UI behavior and user flows

+See the [Testing guide](../contributing/testing-guide.md) document for more details on how to write and run tests for the application.

 ## 🔙 Legacy Integration